Policies, Procedures, etc.

 Payment Schedule: A deposit per child/session is required at time of registration.
 Please see specific programs for details as the deposit amount varies per program.
 Full payment can be remitted at anytime, but must be received on or before May 15.
 If you are registering for multiple sessions and this creates a financial challenge, please contact the Administration Office to discuss the possibility of other payment arrangements.
 Payments can be made online via Paypal or by mail to: Heritage Creek Farm Camp 1949 Milton Grove Road, Mount Joy, PA 17552.
 For families enrolled in the Country Kids Program, payment schedules are emailed that clearly outline amounts and due dates for each weekly session.
 These payment schedules are updated throughout the summer season and will serve as your receipt for tax purposes.

 Registration: Your child will be placed on the camp roster after we have received your online registration form and deposit.
 Registration is on a first come, first serve basis.
 Registrants will receive a confirmation email to keep for their records.
 If the session is full, you will be notified and will have the option to be placed on our waiting list for the session, apply your deposit/payment to another session with availability, or receive a full payment for your deposit/payment.

 Cancellation and Refund Policy: Requests for deposit refunds will not be honored after June 1, 2018.
-If you cancel registration after June 1, 2018 we reserve the right to keep $75.00 as the deposit amount for the session and only the portion above the deposit portion that was paid will be refunded.
+If you cancel registration after June 1, 2018 we reserve the right to keep $75.00 as the deposit amount for the session and only the portion above that amount that was paid will be refunded.
 Allow three weeks for processing of refunds.
 After June 1, 2018 sessions can only be switched and deposit applied to another session (based upon availability).
 Any requests to switch sessions received without a 14 day notice will be made at an additional cost of $15.00 to cover our administrative expenses.